IC4BL

 Olivia Lomax and Turner Station

-Many of us know Olivia Lomax as the guiding force at Our Community Serving Others, a food pantry in historic Turner Station run by St. Matthew UMC.
+Many of us know Olivia Lomax (left) as the guiding force at Our Community Serving Others, a food pantry in historic Turner Station run by St. Matthew UMC.
 Turner Station in Baltimore County was the home of the largest African-American community when redlining prevented Black families from living in Dundalk.
 But, did you know that Ms. Lomax and her granddaughter are also involved in addressing climate change in their community?
 Watch this wonderful movie produced by the Nature Conservancy highlighting what Ms. Lomax is doing to improve the resiliency of her community for generations to come!

 Video